Sam's phonecall is chapter 37 in the Family Affair saga; a trilogy by Bernard Preston.

 ‘If you really feeling that strongly about rape, Justice is in desperate need of a female prosecutor ….’

 Bernard Preston is a semi retired chiropractor and novelist.
+Sam's phonecall is the last chapter of Book I, A Family Affair.

 Peter's children is the second book in the A family affair trilogy.
+Sam's phonecall was the last chapter of Book I.

 Now you meet Peter Twycross whom Santie and Janet manage to bewitch into fathering four lovely children, all without him being any the wiser!